eclipse/steady/docs/public/content/user/manuals/analysis.md

 The following options can be used to delete **multiple versions**.

 Important: In this case, only the creation date of application versions (in the backend) is considered to select the versions to be deleted.
-Versions specified in `pom.xml`, `vulas-custom.properties` etc. are not considered at all.
+Versions specified in `pom.xml`, `steady-custom.properties` etc. are not considered at all.

 ```ini
     # When true, all but the latest X app versions will be deleted (latest according to the application creation date).